intermine/im-docs/docs/get-started/tutorial/webapp.rst

 The logo is hyperlinked, the URL that is used is set in :doc:`/webapp/properties/intermine-properties` with the property `project.sitePrefix`.
 This is the same properties file you updated in the previous tutorial.
 See :doc:`/webapp/properties/intermine-properties` for the full list of properties this file controls.

-After you have updated this property, redeploy your webapp using the commands given above.
+Update this property with the URL of yoru site and redeploy your webapp using the commands given above.
 Once you have successfully released your webapp, click on the logo and it should go to the home page.

 You can see the value of this and all properties set in your mine:

-1. Navigate to your webapp
-2. Log in as the superuser
+1. Log in as the superuser
-3. Change the last part of the URL in your browser to be `showProperties.do`
+2. Change the last part of the URL in your browser to be `showProperties.do`, e.g. http://localhost:8080/test/showProperties.do

 This is  list of all properties in all configuration files that are used in your webapp.
 Search for `project.sitePrefix` and you should see your new value.